-V-series X.25 Communications
+Chapter 2 V-series X.25 Communications

-This chapter includes information about the use of X.25 communications with V-series System Products.
-The command and parameter descriptions are more detailed than those offered in the V-series System Product User's Reference.
-Also included are four recommended PAD profiles that can be recalled from memory to use with the modem's PAD.
+This chapter includes information about the use of X.25 communications with V-series products.
+The command and parameter descriptions are more detailed than those offered in the V-series Products User's Reference.
+Also included are four recommended PAD (Packet Assembler/Disassembler) profiles that can be recalled from memory to use with the modem's PAD.

-The factory settings and available options/ranges for these commands and parameters are provided here because they are the same for all V-series System Products that support the X.25 feature.
+The factory settings and available options/ranges for these commands and parameters are provided here because they are the same for all V-series Products that support the X.25 feature.